 “negative attitude and disrespect…is consigned to the past”.

 We all recognise that.
-Hopefully that will also be the case for Sinn Féin, and they will not abuse the Irish language and therefore will not have to be confronted about it, as myself and others have had to do in the past.
+Hopefully Sinn Féin will do the same and will not misuse the case of the Irish language and be confronted about it, as I and others have had to do in the past.

 I think the hon.
 Gentleman knows that I am a friend of the DUP, as I work with all parties in Northern Ireland.
 I welcome Michelle O’Neill’s comments.
 We need to ensure that this is a new chapter in how we deal with each other when it comes to respect for each other’s backgrounds and priorities.
 The atmosphere in that Executive meeting with our Prime Minister was extremely positive, with five political parties from all parts of the political spectrum working together in the best interests of Northern Ireland.

 I thank my right hon.
 Friend and all involved in finally reaching this most important agreement.
 As someone who spent quite a lot of her teenage years waiting for hospital appointments in Derry/Londonderry, I particularly warmly welcome the announcement of a new medical school.
 We opened a new medical school in Chelmsford a couple of years ago, and it has had a massive impact on our city.
 I am sure that anyone from Derry/Londonderry who wants to come and see it would be hugely welcome there.